About the David Florida Laboratory

 A major player

-Known for its role in the success of the Canadian Space Program, the DFL supports the development of satellite systems, subsystems and instruments for major Canadian Space Agency projects, such as the RADARSAT Constellation Mission, and the Fine Guidance Sensor for the NASA-led James Webb Space Telescope.
+Known for its role in the success of the Canadian Space Program, the DFL supports the development of satellite systems, subsystems and instruments for major CSA projects, such as the RADARSAT Constellation Mission, and the Fine Guidance Sensor for the NASA-led James Webb Space Telescope.
 The DFL also provides ongoing support for Canada's contribution to the International Space Station Program.

 Internationally recognized for expertise, high quality equipment, and specialized services, the DFL is the only INMARSAT-certified test-house in the world for aeronautical antenna systems.
 As the DFL monitors developments in test technology and updates its capabilities, Canadian industry is assured access to state-of-the-art facilities.